OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:31

-But many who are first will be last, and the last first.”
+But many who are first will become last, and the last will become first.”

 ---